 - Heat a heavy-bottomed pot with the coconut oil over medium-high heat.
 Add the onions and bashed lemongrass chunks and cook for 3 to 4 minutes, until the onions start to soften.
 Mix in the chiles, ginger, and garlic.
 Cook for a minute, until the ginger and garlic is fragrant.
 Add the tomatoes, coriander, and salt and cook for 2 minutes.
 Add the lime zest and vegetable broth, cover the pot, and bring the broth to boil.

 - Reduce the heat a little.
 Add the noodles and cook them for 5 minutes, partially covered.
-If you are adding tofu, carrots, and snap peas to the dish, add them to the pot.
+Add tofu, carrots, and snap peas to the dish, add them to the pot.
 Cook for an additional 2 to 3 minutes, until the snap peas turn vibrant green and the noodles are fully cooked.
 Add the coconut milk and scallions and stir to combine.
-Turn off the heat and add mix in the lime juice.
+Turn off the heat and mix in the lime juice.

 - Taste the soup and adjust the seasonings to your liking, adding more salt or lime juice.